 Greece Announces New Dates for the Transmission of Financial Data Through the Mydata Platform

-Greece’s tax authority, the Independent Authority for Public Revenue (IAPR), has officially announce that myDATA, their platform for the transmission of fiscal data, is in production.
-The new timeline for businesses to begin sending this information through myDATA has also been published.
+UPDATE 08/10: Greece’s tax authority, the Independent Authority for Public Revenue (IAPR), has postponed the roll out of myDATA, their platform for the transmission of fiscal data.

-How does tax complaince through myDATA work in Greece?
+How does tax compliance through myDATA work in Greece?

 What is the Digital Accounting & Tax Application – myDATA?

 myDATA is the platform created by the IAPR to digitize the declaration of companies’ financial and accounting data through the transmission of electronic records.